jeszican/pokeapi/README.md

 To use this SDK in your go code, go get it.
 `go get github.com/jeszican/pokeapi/client `

-You can then instantiate the client like this:
+You can then instantiate the client & call the functions like this:
 ```golang
     import (
         "github.com/jeszican/pokeapi/client"